 God has promised to resurrect the faithful to glorified bodies like Christ (Phil 3:20–21).
 The faithful will resurrect as Christ rose from the dead (Rom 8:11; 1 Cor 6:14; 2 Cor 4:14).
 Jesus resurrected as flesh and bones, yet He also was glorified having put on immortality (Luke 24:39; 1 Cor 15:20–22, 53).
-For this coming redemption of the body, Paul revealed how God will change the world setting free the creation from the bondage of decay (Rom 8:19–23).
-In other words, the new creation will be compatible to the glorified bodies of those resurrected to life.
+The redeemed bodies of the faithful resurrect to immortality, glory, power, and spiritual life (1 Cor 15:42–44).
+For the coming redemption of the body, Paul revealed how God will change the world setting free the creation from the bondage of decay (Rom 8:19–23).
+The new creation will be compatible to the glorified bodies of those resurrected to life.

 The resurrection of the body and freedom of creation to glory is the Christian hope (Rom 8:18–25).
 Paul revealed, “For in this hope we were saved.
 Now hope that is seen is not hope.
 For who hopes for what he sees?
 But if we hope for what we do not see, we wait for it with patience” (Rom 8:24–25).